Antiz96/arch-update/README.md

 Download the archive of the [latest stable release](https://github.com/Antiz96/arch-update/releases/latest) and extract it *(alternatively, you can clone this repository via `git clone`)*.

-To install `arch-update`, go into the extracted/cloned directory and run the following command:
+To install `arch-update`, go into the extracted / cloned directory and run the following command:

 ```bash
 sudo make install